Mike Davies (footballer): Playing career

-Born in Stretford, Lancashire, and nicknamed Ginge, Davies was a successful product of Blackpool's youth department, and made over 300 appearances for the Seasiders.
+Born in Stretford, Lancashire, and nicknamed Ginge because of his hair colour, he played for Trafford Boys.
+He became a successful product of Blackpool's youth department, and made over 300 appearances for the Seasiders.
 He made his debut in May 1984 in a home win over Halifax Town.

 Initially a right winger, he won a regular place in the team, replacing Ian Britton and forming a partnership with John Deary.
-Under Sam Ellis' guidance, Davies continued to play on the wide right for the next few seasons, scoring important goals that helped the team to promotion.
+Under Sam Ellis's guidance, Davies continued to play on the wide right for the next few seasons, scoring important goals that helped the team to promotion.

 On 29 March 1986, Davies, a 27th-minute substitute, scored the winning goal in a 2–1 victory over Rotherham United at Bloomfield Road.
 The goal was greeted by "roars of acclaim" that were "a fickle contrast to the boos that greeted Davies' arrival off the subs' bench."

 During the 1987–88 season, Davies was moved to the full back position, prompted by the arrival of Tony Cunningham, a move he adapted well to – so much so that the Blackpool supporters voted him the club's Player of the Year.

 "A fast, tricky player with tremendous commitment, the flame-haired terrier often found himself in trouble with over-zealous referees, who didn't always appreciate his approach," wrote Roy Calley in his 1992 book, Blackpool: A Complete Record 1887–1992.
 "One feels that if every man to have worn a Blackpool shirt over the years had showed as much commitment to the cause as Mike Davies, then the Seasiders would never have fallen from grace."